Connorldailey/Weather-Dashboard/README.md

 ## Usage

-To use the application, visit siteURL.
+To use the application, visit the [site URL](https://module9-challenge-b2vj.onrender.com).

 **How to Get Started**: